-The aggregate value of the Company's backlog of sales orders was \$3.1 million on June 30, 2010 and \$5.1 million on June 30, 2009.
-It is estimated that most of the present backlog will be billed during the next 12 months and recognized as fiscal year 2011 revenues.
+The aggregate value of the Company's backlog of sales orders was \$3.3 million on June 30, 2011 and \$3.1 million on June 30, 2010.
+It is estimated that most of the present backlog will be billed during the next 12 months and recognized as fiscal year 2012 revenues.

-Gross Profit/(Loss)
+Gross Profit

-Gross profit (loss) is affected by a variety of factors including, among other items, sales volume, product mix, product pricing, and product costs.
+Gross profit is affected by a variety of factors including, among other items, sales volume, product mix, product pricing, and product costs.

-The Company earned a gross profit of \$1,313,313 for fiscal year 2010 compared to a gross profit of \$2,093,671 for fiscal year 2009.
-The reduction in gross profit was a result of lower revenues (without a corresponding reduction in the Company's fixed costs) and a less favorable product mix in fiscal year 2010.
-At the beginning of the Company's fourth fiscal quarter ended June 30, 2010, the Company temporarily reduced operating hours by 10% in response to the reduced demand for its products.
-The Company resumed normal working hours in August 2010, during the first fiscal quarter of 2011.
+The Company earned a gross profit of \$1,130,493 for fiscal year 2011 compared to a gross profit of \$1,313,313 for fiscal year 2010.
+The reduction in gross profit was principally the result of lower sales volume for the fiscal year.
+During fiscal year 2011 both the Company's product mix and product pricing were substantially the same as they were during fiscal year 2010 while some product costs rose slightly.
+At the beginning of June 2011 the Company temporarily reduced operating hours by 10% in response to the reduced demand for its products.
+The Company resumed normal working hours in August 2011, during the first fiscal quarter of 2012.

-Gross profit as a percentage of revenues in fiscal year 2010 decreased when compared to the same period last year as the result of a shift in product mix toward a higher proportion of 2kW generator sets produced for delivery under the Company's 10-year indefinite delivery, indefinite quantity contract with the U.S. Army.
-This contract provides a lower margin than 2kW generator sets produced for delivery to other

-Government sub-contractors.
-Although the contract allows for a small annual increase in selling price, costs have increased faster than the selling price.
+Gross profit as a percentage of revenues in fiscal year 2011 was 15% versus 16% last year, the result of a higher proportion of 2kW generator sets being produced for delivery under the Company's 10-year indefinite delivery, indefinite quantity contract with the U.S. Army.
+This contract makes a lower contribution to gross profit compared to 2kW generator sets produced for delivery to other Government subcontractors.
+Although the contract has allowed for a small annual increase in selling price, costs have increased faster than the selling price.
 See "Inflation" below.